Pale lager: American lager

-The earliest known brewing of pale lager in the United States was in the Old City section of Philadelphia by John Wagner in 1840 using yeast from his native Bavaria.
-Modern American lagers are usually made by large breweries such as Anheuser-Busch.
-Lightness of body is a cardinal virtue, both by design and since it allows the use of a high percentage of less expensive, light-bodied rice or corn.
+The earliest known brewing of pale lager in the United States was in the Old City section of Philadelphia in 1840, by John Wagner, using yeast from his native Bavaria.
+Modern American lagers are still widely made, in a market dominated by large breweries such as Anheuser-Busch and Molson-Coors (formerly MillerCoors).
+Lightness of body is the norm, both by design and since it allows the use of a high percentage of less expensive, light-bodied rice or corn.
+Some American lagers are brewed as calorie-reduced light beers.